 - iPage.com – iPage also powers millions of websites.
 Started in 1998, this host has grown today to rank among the leading providers of shared hosting.
 Additionally, the company provides 1-click WordPress installation, 99.9% uptime, and 24/7 support for its clients.

 For those who find the disadvantages of shared web hosting too much to deal with, there’s always the option of jumping ship to a dedicated hosting plan.
 With such a plan, the client gets to control more resources – meaning that fewer issues arise from shared resources (like memory space and CPU time) as happens with shared hosting.

-With a dedicated host, the client gets maximum control over the web server where their website has been stored.
+With a dedicated server, the client gets maximum control over the web server where their website has been stored.
 This means that such a plan rents out an entire server to the client.

 Who Needs Dedicated Hosting